The MAK Pellet Grill Fans Facebook group is very active and helpful.

 This is usually an indication that your igniter is beginning to fail.
 The GFCI helps protect the Pellet Boss from electrical overload.
 If it senses a surge in electricity, it will trip and avoid damaging the board.

 If your GFCI trips, unplug or turn off the igniter, press the reset button on your outlet, and turn the grill on again.
 If the grill runs without tripping the outlet again, you have confirmed that it is the igniter causing the overload.
-Please see the manual lighting instructions to use the grill listed above, and contact us or your local dealer for a replacement igniter.
+Please see the manual lighting instructions to use the grill listed above and contact us for a replacement igniter.

 The fuse is on the Pellet Boss to protect the computer components from electrical overload.
 If you are plugged into a GFCI outlet, the outlet would trip before the fuse blows.
 However, if you are not plugged into a GFCI, the fuse is the next line of defense and will blow to keep the board from overloading.
 If your fuse blows, the screen will still light up, but the igniter, fan and auger will not run.